iobruno/data-engineering-zoomcamp/week_4_analytics_engineering/piperider_duckdb/README.md

 ## TODO:
+- [x] PEP-517: Packaging and dependency management with PDM
-- [x] Bootstrap dbt with DuckDB Adapter for NY Tripdata
+- [x] Bootstrap dbt with DuckDB Adapter
 - [x] Integrate with PipeRider and generate reports
 - [x] Modify the dbt models, generate a new report and compare
 - [x] Utilize the comparison on a [GitHub Pull Request](https://github.com/iobruno/data-engineering-zoomcamp/pull/2)
-- [x] Replace Poetry with PDM
 - [ ] Set up a CI Pipeline with GitHub Actions